-The foster parent should contact the school to let them know the youth will be absent, why, and get any homework that the youth can do while waiting ties, the foster parent should try to reschedule them.
-If the youth wants to speak at the hearing or write a letter to the judge, the foster parent should work the youth and GAL on what to say and how to say it.
+The foster parent should contact the school to let them know the youth will be absent, why, and get any homework that the youth can do while waiting for the hearing.
+If the youth is going to miss activities, the foster parent should try to reschedule them.
+If the youth wants to speak at the hearing or write a letter to the judge, the foster parent should work with the youth and GAL on what to say and how to say it.
 The foster parent should also help the social worker arrange for transportation or personally transport the youth.